 Unfortunately, rheumatoid arthritis can sometimes flare up without any clear cause.
 That is the unpredictable nature of autoimmune disorders.

-How to manage an arthritis flare up
+How to manage an arthritis flare-up

 The advice for coping with arthritis flares is similar, regardless of the specific variety of arthritis.
 The first priority is to reduce the pain and swelling.
 Heat or cold packs applied to the affected joint(s) may provide relief.
 Painkillers are another, obvious, line of defence.
-For a mild flare-up, over the counter medications may be enough.
-For more severe flares, prescription anti-inflammatory medicines, or opioid medicines such as codeine might be required.
+For a mild flare-up, over-the-counter medications may be enough.
+For more severe flares, prescription anti-inflammatory medicines or opioid medicines such as codeine might be required.